top of page

 permafrost

-I'm particularly interested in mountain permafrost, both in equilibrium with present climate conditions and relict.
-Rock glaciers and protalus ramparts are characteristic landforms of the periglacial domain often used as markers for the occurrence of permafrost in mountain terrains.
-Relict rock glaciers can be also used for paleoclimate reconstructions.
+I am particularly interested in mountain permafrost, both in equilibrium with current climate conditions and in its relict form.
+Rock glaciers and protalus ramparts are characteristic landforms of the periglacial domain, often used as indicators of permafrost presence in mountainous terrain.
+Relict rock glaciers can also serve as valuable proxies for paleoclimate reconstruction.

-Nowadays, I'm trying to understand the connection between relict rock glacier forms in the southeastern Alps and paleoclimate, as well as the present existence of permafrost patches and ground ice in the abruptly warming landscape of the Alps.
+At present, I am investigating the relationship between relict rock glaciers in the southeastern Alps and paleoclimate conditions, as well as the current presence of permafrost patches and ground ice in the context of the rapidly warming Alpine landscape.

-Since 2019 I'm the Italian Representative of the International Permafrost Association (IPA), as such I'm part of the IPA council
+Since 2019, I have served as the Italian Representative to the International Permafrost Association (IPA), and I am currently a member of the IPA Council.

 Active rock glaciers in the dry Andes , Chile - photo RRC